Turn on more accessible mode

 • To establish the first NIDCAP certified unit in the country.

-• To establish a NIDCAP training center at AUBMC.
+• To establish a Neonatal Developmental Care training center at AUBMC.

 Our Activities

-The DCEIP team has been involved in different activities in the NICU.
+The DCEIP team is involved in various activities in the NICU, the Neonatology Continuity Clinic and in the community.
 These include:

 Publications: